JamesA-usa/JamesA-usa/README.md

  ## Hi there 👋

-#### During my DoD career I developed a passion for python which led me to study data science at Western Governors University.
-In between classes, I study cybersecurity as a hobby where I get a chance to use my data analytics knowledge to automate common cybersecurity tasks.
+#### I developed a passion for python while working for DoD which led me to study data science at Western Governors University.
+In between classes, I study cybersecurity as a hobby where I get a chance to use python to automate common cybersecurity tasks.
 I also like to keep up with my...
 <!--
 **JamesA-usa/JamesA-usa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.